TL;DR

 A silent epidemic is sweeping through the UK's workforce, threatening not just our long-term health but our economic stability and future independence.
-New analysis, based on emerging public health data, projects a startling reality for 2025: more than one in four working-age Britons (27%) will exhibit the clinical markers of pre-frailty.
+New analysis, based on emerging public health data, projects a startling reality for 2026: as many as one in four working-age Britons (27%) will exhibit the clinical markers of pre-frailty.

 This isn't a distant concern for the elderly; it's a clear and present danger impacting individuals in their 30s, 40s, and 50s.
 Pre-frailty is the tipping point, a hazardous middle ground between robust health and irreversible decline.
 It acts as an accelerant for the ageing process, dramatically increasing the risk of serious illness, debilitating injury, and a premature loss of vitality.